knative/docs/docs/admin/install/operator/configuring-serving-cr.md

 ```

 !!! note
-    If the container name is not unique across all Deployments, DaemonSets and Jobs,
-    you can prefix the container name with the parent container name and a slash.
+    If the container name is not unique across all Deployments, DaemonSets and Jobs, you can prefix the container name with the parent container name and a slash.
 For example, `istio-webhook/webhook`.

-### Download images with secrets:
+### Download images with secrets

 If your image repository requires private secrets for
 access, include the `imagePullSecrets` attribute.